braintree/braintree_ios/README.md

 Welcome to Braintree's iOS SDK.
 This library will help you accept card and alternative payments in your iOS app.

-v5 is the latest major version of Braintree iOS.
-To update from v4, see the [v5 migration guide](https://github.com/braintree/braintree_ios/blob/master/V5_MIGRATION.md).
+v6 is the latest major version of Braintree iOS and is currently in Beta.
+For stable releases, please point to v5 of the SDK.
+While preparing for general availability, we expect to make breaking changes in the beta releases.
+To update from v5, see the [v6 migration guide](https://github.com/braintree/braintree_ios/blob/master/V6_MIGRATION.md).

 **The Braintree iOS SDK permits a deployment target of iOS 14.0 or higher**.
 It requires Xcode 14+ and Swift 5.7+.